takos22/codingame/docs/quickstart.rst

 Get a CodinGamer
 ----------------

-Let's get a CodinGamer from his handle, your public handle is the 39 character length hexadecimal string at the end of your profile link.
+Let's get a CodinGamer from their pseudo:

+You can also use a public handle, which is the 39 character length hexadecimal string at the end of its profile link.

 The code will be something like this: